 Cuba says 32 Cuban fighters killed in US raids on Venezuela

-Havana declares two days of mourning for the Cubans killed in US’s operation to capture Nicolas Maduro.
+Havana declares two days of mourning for the Cubans killed in US operation to abduct Nicolas Maduro.

-The Cuban government has announced the death of 32 of its citizens during the raids by the United States military to abduct Venezuelan President Nicolas Maduro in Caracas.
+Cuba has announced the death of 32 of its citizens during the United States military operation to abduct and detain Venezuelan President Nicolas Maduro and his wife in Caracas.

 Havana said on Sunday that there would be two days of mourning on January 5 and 6 in honour of those killed and that funeral arrangements would be announced.